Megus/megus.github.io/_posts/2020-05-04-making-of-picochak.md

 ### 1st attempt: state machine

-Initially, I decided to “describe” each effect as a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine), and`update` functions in effects had series of `if` expressions: one `if` for each state.
+Initially, I decided to “describe” each effect as a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine), and `update` functions in effects had series of `if` expressions: one `if` for each state.
 It worked fine, but it was hard to read and took many tokens.
 I could’ve stayed with this system, but I needed tokens for other effects.

 ### 2nd attempt: better state machine

 I was still thinking that state machines are the best for programming scenarios, so I made the better version, which took fewer tokens.
-The code became shorter, but still hard to read: the more effects I added, the less satisfied I was with it.
+The code became shorter, but still hard to read.
+The more effects I added, the less satisfied I was with it.
 I started to get lost in pieces of logic scattered here and there.
 I needed a better solution.

 ### 3rd attempt: coroutines